jessebmiller/writing/the-purpose-of-organizations.md

 The purpose of an organization is to better the lives of its members.
-A rational organization betters the lives of its members while also bettering the lives of people who interact with it, the society it overates in.
+A rational organization betters the lives of its members while also bettering the lives of people who interact with it, the society it operates in.

 # Criminal organizations

-A criminal organization betters the lives of its members at the expense of the lives of the society it operates in.
+A criminal organization betters the lives of its members at the expense of the lives of the people who interact with it, the society it operates in.